Rubenknex/qtplot/README.md

 ## Installing

-The dependencies are:
-- Python 2.7 or Python 3 up to 3.4 (vispy doesn't work on 3.5 yet)
-- NumPy
-- SciPy
-- matplotlib
-- pandas
-- vispy
-- pyopengl

-It is recommended to install a scientific Python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/) or Canopy (https://store.enthought.com/downloads) because most scientific libraries as NumPy and SciPy depend on compiled libraries.

-Install the packages that are not included by default:
+Qtplot is compatible with both Python 2 and 3.
+The recommended way of installation is to use the Anaconda Python distribution (https://store.continuum.io/cshop/anaconda/) as the installation of libraries like `numpy`, `scipy`, and `matplotlib` can otherwise be a hassle.

+To install qtplot enter the following command:

-`pip install vispy pyopengl` or (Anaconda) `conda install vispy pyopengl`
+`pip install qtplot`

-Download this repository as a `.zip` and extract it, or clone the repository to an easy to find location.
+Cross-platform executables will be generated in the `/Scripts` folder of your Python environment with the names `qtplot.<exe>` and `qtplot-console.<exe>` depending on whether you like to see potential error output in the console.
+One of these files can be associated with the `*.dat` data files to be automatically opened in qtplot.

 ## Usage
-The python executable must be in the PATH environment variable.

-qtplot can be run from the commandline with `qtplot.py <filename>` or on Windows using the `qtplot.bat` file.

-It is however more useful to associate `.dat` files with qtplot by selecting `qtplot.bat` in the "Open with:" menu of a `.dat` file.

 `.dat` files can also be opened by dragging and dropping them on the main qtplot window.

 ### Main window